Discover Poole Park

 For those looking to discover a stunning green space to relax in the coastal town of Poole, famous for its large natural harbour and sandy beaches, beautiful Poole Park is the answer to your quest.
 Encompassing 110 acres, Poole Park has a large boating lake, floral gardens, children’s play parks and cycle track, making it a fantastic day out for the whole family.

-Situated on the northern edge of Poole Park, you’ll also find Renaissance Sandbanks Road, our new collection of 32 spacious one- and two-bedroom apartments designed to enhance wellbeing.
+Situated on the northern edge of Poole Park, you’ll also find Renaissance Sandbanks Road, our collection of 32 spacious one- and two-bedroom apartments designed to enhance wellbeing.

 Let’s take a look at the fascinating history behind the Park below and some of the wonderful activities for a great day out this summer below…